 The other day I took a photo of a white wall, because I loved the way the shadows were falling on it.
 Go figure.

-There were no clouds around and the sun was hitting the wall at the perfect angle to bring out the brickwork.
-An added bonus was the shadow cast by the balcony railing and overhanging roof, which diagonally sliced through the image, adding a dynamic line.
+There were no clouds around and the sun was hitting the wall at the perfect angle to bring out the texture of the brickwork.
+An added bonus was the shadow cast by the balcony railing and overhanging roof, which diagonally sliced through the image, creating dynamic lines.

 Without the shadows it’s simply a plain, white, brick wall and not particularly interesting.